CristinaMoraru/VIRIDIC/README.md

 ## How to run VIRIDIC

-go to your folder with the VIRIDIC scripts use command "Rscript 00_viridic_master.R [...options]" for options, see manual, either by running "Rscript 00_viridic_master.R help" or by checking the PDF file here: /VIRIDIC/stand_alone/download/viridic_manual_v1.1.pdf
+* go to your folder with the VIRIDIC scripts
+* use the command "Rscript 00_viridic_master.R [...options]"
+* for options, see manual, either by running "Rscript 00_viridic_master.R help" or by checking the PDF file here: /VIRIDIC/stand_alone/download/viridic_manual_v1.1.pdf

 ```R
 # example of how to run one VIRIDIC analysis